JuliaFEM/AbaqusReader.jl/README.md

-# AbaqusReader.jl - parse ABAQUS mesh files to Julia
+# AbaqusReader.jl - parse ABAQUS input files to Julia

 [![ci][ci-img]][ci-url]
 [![codecov][coverage-img]][coverage-url]
 [![docs-stable][docs-stable-img]][docs-stable-url]
 [![docs-dev][docs-dev-img]][docs-dev-url]

-AbaqusReader.jl can be used to parse ABAQUS .inp file format.
-Two functions is
-exported: `abaqus_read_mesh(filename::String)` can be used to parse mesh to simple Dict-based structure.
-With function `abaqus_read_model(filename::String)` it's also possible to parse more information from model, like boundary conditions and steps.

-Reading mesh is made simple:
+AbaqusReader.jl provides two distinct ways to read ABAQUS `.inp` files, depending on your needs:

+## Two Approaches for Two Different Needs

+### 1. **Mesh-Only Parsing** - `abaqus_read_mesh()`
+When you only need the **geometry and topology** (nodes, elements, sets), use this function.
+It returns a simple dictionary structure containing just the mesh data - perfect for:
+- Visualizing geometry
+- Converting meshes to other formats
+- Quick mesh inspection
+- Building your own FEM implementations on top of ABAQUS geometries

+### 2. **Complete Model Parsing** - `abaqus_read_model()`
+When you need to **reproduce the entire simulation**, use this function.
+It parses the complete simulation recipe including mesh, materials, boundary conditions, load steps, and analysis parameters - everything needed to:
+- Fully understand the simulation setup
+- Reproduce the analysis in another solver
+- Extract complete simulation definitions programmatically
+- Analyze or modify simulation parameters

+---

+## Quick Start

+### Reading Just the Mesh

+Simple and fast - extract only geometry and topology:

 ```julia
 using AbaqusReader